fnf47/CP-Repos/README.md

 # CP-Repos
-A repository for Topicwise CP problems with solutions
+This repository contains solution to some interesting problems of competitive programming.